Strong Mixed-Integer Formulations for Transmission Expansion Planning with FACTS Devices: Numerical results

 \subsection{Computational Performance}

-All TNEP formulations are implemented in Julia using the JuMP \cite{Lubin2023} modeling language, and solved with Gurobi 10 \cite{gurobi}.
+All TNEP formulations are implemented in Julia using the JuMP \cite{Lubin2023} modeling language.
 All experiments are executed on 24-core Intel Xeon machines running Linux, on the Phoenix cluster \cite{PACE}.
-Each Gurobi run was executed with 24 threads, 288GB of RAM, a 6-hour time limit, an optimality gap tolerance of 0.1\%, and other settings set to default.
+They are executed with 24 threads, 288GB of RAM, a 6-hour time limit, a 0.01\% optimality gap tolerance, and other settings set to default.